VermeilChan/MetalSlug6Font/FAQ.md

 ## Troubleshooting

 ### Q: My antivirus or security software flags MetalSlugFont as malware.
 What should I do?
 A: It's possible that some antivirus or security software may flag MetalSlugFont as a false positive.
 While MetalSlugFont does not contain any malware or malicious code, it may trigger security warnings.
-If you encounter this issue, you can either add MetalSlugFont to your antivirus software's exclusions list or temporarily disable your antivirus while using MetalSlugFont.
+If you encounter this issue, please consider the following steps:
+  - Temporarily disable your antivirus and check if the issue persists.
+  - Add MSFONT to your antivirus's allowed list or exceptions.
+  - Alternatively, you can use the portable version of MSFONT, which may not trigger antivirus alerts.

 ### Q: The web app is down.
 What should I do?
 A: You can use the terminal-based version, and if it doesn't work for you, you can ask me to generate the image for you.
 Feel free to reach out on Discord at `mommy_vermeil`.